- What is MCLE

 - What happens if I do not comply with the requirements within my compliance period

 Attorneys that have not completed all hours by June 30, may attend programming in July and August to complete their requirement for the previous compliance period.
 Attorneys will be assessed a noncompliance fee of $75.
 This fee can be paid online by logging in to your MyKSCLE account.
 Please include a receipt with a copy of the affidavit to our office.
-If you need to submit payment in the form of a check or money order, it should be made payable to Kansas CLE, and must be submitted with the affidavit(s) from the program(s) that will complete the deficiency.
+If you need to submit payment in the form of a check or money order, it should be made payable to Kansas CLE, and should be submitted with the affidavit(s) from the program(s) that will complete the deficiency.

 - What if I remain out of compliance or do not meet my CLE requirements within the time allotted

-A certified notice is mailed to each attorney that has not met the CLE requirements (fees and/or hours) the first week in August.
+A notice is sent to each attorney that has not met the CLE requirements (fees and/or hours) the first week in August.
 The attorney has 30 days from the date the certified is mailed to correct the deficiency.
 If the attorney does not complete the requirements by that time, they will be suspended and unable to practice law until the reinstatement order has been signed and filed with the Kansas Supreme Court.
 Paying your fees and/or completing the hours does NOT constitute reinstatement.
 You MUST allow processing time for the order to be signed by the Court.
 You are only reinstated once the order has been filed with the Court.

 - How do I have my license reinstated after being placed on suspended status due to non-compliance with the hourly CLE requirement